brandur/sorg/content/nanoglyphs-drafts/022-entropy.md

 To my everlasting chagrin, my short-sighted younger told them to try Posterous, the writing product du jour, whose differentiating feature was being able to write posts from your inbox, and publish them by email (which ironically, is an idea [that's just come back](https://hey.com/world/) for a second round).
 Of course, a few years later, Posterous was acquired by Twitter and shuttered shortly thereafter.

 But I got lucky, and my bad suggestion accidentally became a good suggestion.
-The founders of Posterous felt strongly about keeping their users' content online, so created a new extra-Twitter platform, aptly named Posthaven.
+The founders of Posterous felt strongly about keeping their users' content online, so created a new extra-Twitter initiative, aptly named Posthaven.
 From [Posthaven's pledge](https://posthaven.com/our_pledge):

 > Need a blog?
 So did we.
 This one is made to last forever.
 >